Teenager Thompson, veteran Pak lead Wie by one

 Thompson was only three when Pak won her first major championship in 1998.
 Now 36, Pak has won just about everything worth winning, except for this tournament.

-She has not won an LPGA event since 2010 but is showing glimpses of her former greatness following a long winter break back home in South Korea.
+She has not won an LPGA event since 2010 but is showing glimpses of her old greatness as she plays with a more relaxed attitude following a long winter break back home in South Korea.

-"I'm very happy about the first round and today," Pak said after finishing in style by knocking in a three-foot birdie putt at the par-five 18th.
+"I'm very happy about the first round and today," she said after finishing in style by knocking in a three-foot birdie at the par-five 18th.

 "I've been here so many times I know what exactly I need to do.
 That gives me a lot more pressure, but this week just feels really calm.